Preserves: Binary Syntax

 Each byte in a varint, except the last byte, has the most significant bit (msb) set – this indicates that there are further bytes to come.
 The lower 7 bits of each byte are used to store the two’s complement representation of the number in groups of 7 bits, least significant group first.

-is [0x80, 0x94, 0xeb, 0xdc,
+For example, varint(15) is [0x0F], and varint(1000000000) is [0x80, 0x94, 0xeb, 0xdc,

-It is an error for a varint-encoded m
+It is an error for a varint-encoded m in a Repr to be anything

-MUST NOT end in 0
+varint-encoding of m MUST NOT end in 0 unless m=0.

 Records, Sequences, Sets and Dictionaries.